yarmout/travel_planner/README.md

 🚧 **Under Construction** 🚧

-The project is currently in development.
-Some features may not yet be fully functional
+This project is currently under active development.
+Some features may not be fully implemented or may have minor issues.
+For a stable overview, please visit the [current live version here](https://travel-planner-8c9v3s0se-yezens-projects.vercel.app/dashboard).

+For the latest updates and experimental features, you can check out the [developer preview here](https://travel-planner-93zm59u1s-yezens-projects.vercel.app/dashboard).
+Please note that the developer preview might be less stable as it is intended for testing and ongoing development.

 ## Scope of Functionality

 ### Current Features

-- View a demo dashboard, showcasing the featured trips banner and 'My Trips' card.
+- Live dashboard demo featuring:
+    - Featured Trips banner that dynamically resizes depending on window size - will link to featured itineraries in the future
+    - A side-nav with page pre-fetching for faster navigation
+    - The My Trips card, shows the user a preview of their planned trips and itineraries

+### In-progress Features

+- User Authentication: Implementing login and signup functionality.

 ### Upcoming Features

-- Create and share itineraries
+- Create and share personalized itineraries
-- Add and edit travel plans collaboratively
+- Collaboratively add and edit travel plans
 - View suggestions for places to visit
-- User authentication and profile management
-- Offline mode
+- Offline mode for uninterrupted access

 ## Known Bugs